Abburehan/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 ![image](https://github.com/user-attachments/assets/b10a2a42-ed63-48c2-ab45-1d4e51dfb72c)
 **Question 3**

-nsert all books from Out_of_print_books into Books
+Insert all books from Out_of_print_books into Books

 Table attributes are ISBN, Title, Author, Publisher, YearPublished
 ```